GitLab Duo Principles - Hands-On Lab: Using GitLab Duo to Write New Code

 Objectives

-GitLab Duo extends beyond just code generation.
-GitLab Duo can support you through any stage of the DevSecOps lifecycle!
-In this lab, you will see how GitLab Duo can work with issues and merge requests inside of a project.
+In this lab, you will see how GitLab Duo can writing and testing code inside of a project.

 Task A. Using Code Suggestions to Write a New Function

-1. Navigate to your GitLab Duo Principles Project.
+1. Navigate to the root of your GitLab Duo Principles Project.

-4. Between the main function and import block, type the following comment:
+4. Between the import block and main function, type the following comment:

 5. Press enter and note the small Tanuki icon that appears in the code margin.
 Wait until code appears.
 Once you see code, press Tab.